one-ware/one-ware.com/docs/one-ai/02-use-cases/difference.md

   By computing the pixel-wise difference between reference and test images, ONE AI's automatically optimized architecture focuses only on relevant changes, effectively cancelling out complex backgrounds.
 Additionally, all color channels from both the reference and test images are provided as input, giving the model access to both the original image information and the computed difference.
 This multi-channel approach provides significantly more information than single-image methods.
 YOLOv8 must learn to distinguish objects from the entire varying background using only the test image, making the task significantly harder.

 - **Optimized for the Task**:
-  ONE AI's automated architecture search tailors the network specifically to difference detection, resulting in a lightweight model that maintains high accuracy while requiring fewer computational resources than universal pre-trained models. **The ONE AI model is twelve times smaller than YOLOv8**, making it ideal for deployment on resource-constrained devices.
+  ONE AI's automated architecture search tailors the network specifically to difference detection, resulting in a lightweight model that maintains high accuracy while requiring fewer computational resources than universal pre-trained models. **The ONE AI model is 8 times smaller than YOLOv8**, making it ideal for deployment on resource-constrained devices.

 ---